bartificer/programming-by-stealth/docs/pbs29.md

 ```

-We never explicitly altered `dt`, but, `dt` changed.
+We never explicitly altered `dt`, but `dt` changed.

 What’s the solution?
 Cloning!

 Constructors and accessor methods that make use of objects need to store or return references to copies, or _clones_, of these objects, not merely copies of the original references.
 To make this possible, every prototype you write should contain a function named `.clone()`, which should return a new object that represents the same values as stored within the instance being cloned.

-A clone function is basically a deep copy – if a piece of data is a value like a number, string, or boolean, just copy it, if it’s an object, clone it.
+A clone function is basically a deep copy – if a piece of data is a value like a number, string, or boolean, just copy it.
+If it’s an object, clone it.

 Let’s start with the simple case, and create a clone function for our `pbs.Time` prototype: